For the first time this is a compiled record of the 1977/78 FA Cup run.

 Brian Slane made his move for the midfielder in the week leading up to the 1st Round tie and after negotiations with the British Police team he was allowed to play in the Burscough home tie.

-Keith played in every round thereafter, it was his header through to Terry Johnson that lead to the goal at St James Park.
+Keith played in every round afterwards, it was his header through to Terry Johnson that lead to the goal at St James Park.

 His first goal came on March 9th in 3-2 win at Crook Town, his next came in the 6-1 hammering of League Champion Spennymoor on 4th May.